Baldridge Lab

 Protein Quality Control at Cellular Membranes

-Our lab focuses on the mechanisms that cells use to recognize and dispose of misfolded proteins within their organelles.
-These processes are remarkably conserved among eukaryotes and we use Saccharomyces cerevisiae as a model system because of its simplicity relative to "higher" eukaryotes.
+Our lab focuses on the mechanisms that cells use to recognize and dispose of misfolded proteins from within their organelles.
+These processes are performed by integral membrane proteins and are remarkably well conserved among eukaryotes.
+We use Saccharomyces cerevisiae as a model system because of its simplicity relative to "higher" eukaryotes.
+In certain projects, our questions require us to use mammalian tissue culture systems.

 Selected Publications